erentuncay/mmi713_project/README.md

 The CPU implementations are added with the "main_" file name and the rest of the file name is the same as the GPU counterpart for corresponding functions and comparisons.

-The execution can be simply done by using the following commmand with "file_name" representing one the Python file names in the repository:
+The execution can be simply done by using the following commmand, with "file_name" representing one the Python file names in the repository:

 python file_name.py